Jibin6713/Datathon/docs/06_limitations_learnings.md

 ## 2. Recommendations

 These are the next steps we would take to move from a datathon prototype to something a maintenance planner could trust.
-They focus on better data, local validation and involving the people who will use the ranking.
+We will focus on better data and local validation.

 - **Add condition data:** Bring in real inspection records, CCTV defect grades and maintenance logs, which is the original problem the use case describes.
 - **Test on Watercare's data:** Retrain and backtest on local pipes before anyone acts on the ranking.